sajjad-feizollah/3D-MERMAID/README.md

 * ***recon_pipeline.m*** is the pipeline of Figure 2.
 * ***recon_pipeline_denoising.m*** is the pipeline in Figure S2 that includes denoising.
 ## Requirements:
+* Siemens mapVBVD reader is required for importing TWIX files.
 * BART toolbox is required for estimating coil sensitivity maps, and reconstructing scans using Compressed SENSE: https://mrirecon.github.io/bart/
 * NORDIC was integrated in the pipeline to include denoising.
 The provided code is adapted from the original implementation: